Wednesday, March 19, 2008

 I am currently unemployed and so am almost a full-time Turker.
 Although the rewards are rarely great, they build up rather quickly over time.
 I prefer to complete tasks that pay greater than 10 cents per task.
 I enjoy those that involve data entry or rewriting sentences-paragraphs.
 Tasks that only pay 1 cent are OK if they are extremely quick, otherwise they are a waste of time.

-Reasons that would motivate me for completing any tasks are: 1st - How much it would pay me 2nd - How much time I am going to spend to finish the task and 3rd if the HIT/ Task is worth the money I will get.
-I dont really do it to earn becuase I'd probably go broke before I earn alot turking but I would'nt do any task that would cost me so much of my time but would pay like .05 or .20.
-I wouldnt mind doing those .01 or .05 as long as i dont need to read ALOT (because it would take so much time just reading the requirements), or go to so many linked websites.
+Reasons that would motivate me for completing any tasks are: 1st - How much it would pay me 2nd - How much time I am going to spend to finish the task and 3rd if the HIT/Task is worth the money I will get.
+I don't really do it to earn because I'd probably go broke before I earn a lot turking but I wouldn't do any task that would cost me so much of my time but would pay like .05 or .20.
+I wouldn't mind doing those .01 or .05 as long as I don't need to read A LOT (because it would take so much time just reading the requirements), or go to so many linked websites.
 Generally, I do this for fun but earning a little extra is cool too!

-i do turking to earn some money from home i am a housewife and i love to turk because i can make money without going out. besides this i also learn some new things and gain knowledge some tasks are very time consuming and reward amount associated with them is very meagre . so this is a great discouraging factor i love to complete tasks that are easy and require less time i dont accept hits that require lot of work and attention
+I do turking to earn some money from home.
+I am a housewife and I love to turk because I can make money without going out.
+Besides this I also learn some new things and gain knowledge.
+Some tasks are very time consuming and reward amount associated with them is very meager.
+So this is a great discouraging factor.
+I love to complete tasks that are easy and require less time.
+I don't accept hits that require lot of work and attention.

 I do it for the money!
-I don't like .01 to do cent awards.
+I don't like .01 cent awards.

 It seems to me an easy way to make some spare money.
 It's nice to be paid for using your intelligence.
-Usually I discard tasks that need more than 2-3 minutes to be completed and that rewards less than 5 cents.
-I think that one would earn in one our at least 3-4 dollars, if this seems to me not possible, i reject the task.
+Usually I discard tasks that need more than 2-3 minutes to be completed and that reward less than 5 cents.
+I think that one would earn in one hour at least 3-4 dollars, if this seems to me not possible, I reject the task.

 I like many of the tasks.
 They're fun to do if I have a few extra minutes.
 The money adds up quickly and I'm trying to pay down credit card debts.
 I usually pick tasks that are short, easy to finish, and pay at least .02 to .03 cents.
 Once in a while I do longer tasks like paraphrasing or searching the web.